wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Installing a Proxy on a Single Host

+To install and run a proxy on a Linux or Mac host, or in a Docker container on a host:

 1. Open the Wavefront application UI.
 1. Select **Browse > Proxies**.
 1. Select **Add > New Proxy** at the top of the filter bar.
 The Add a Wavefront Proxy screen displays.